ory/docs/docs/oathkeeper/configure-deploy.md

 ## Monitoring

-Oathkeeper provides an endpoint for Prometheus to scrape as a target.
+Ory Oathkeeper provides an endpoint for [Prometheus](https://prometheus.io/) to scrape as a target.
 This endpoint can be accessed by default at:
 [http://localhost:9000/metrics](http://localhost:9000/metrics):

-You can adjust the settings within Oathkeeper's config.
+You can adjust the settings in the Ory Oathkeeper configuration.

 ```shell
 cat << EOF > config.yaml